bymatej/postgres-docker-multiple-databases/README.md

 This means that our username will be `postgres`, our password would be `postgres` and we would create two databases - one named `app1`, and another named `app2`.
 You can have as many database names as you want.
 Just separate them with a comma `,`.

 ### The script
-This is the script that actually creates the databases:
+This is the script that creates the databases:
 ```
 #!/bin/bash